 Except with respect to grants to our directors and other stock grants issued pursuant to the executive incentive plan, the stock options and restricted stock awards that we grant generally vest as to 20% of the shares of common stock underlying the option or restricted stock award on each anniversary of the grant date.
 If a recipient's employment with us terminates, then the stock options and restricted stock that remain unvested as of the date of the termination of the recipient's employment will be forfeited without compensation.
 Until vested, the stock options and restricted stock may not be transferred, and vested options and shares shall be subject to our insider trading policy.
 Stock options generally have a maximum term of ten years.
-The grant dates of our stock options and restricted stock awards are generally the date our Board of Directors or compensation committee meets to approve such stock option grants or restricted stock awards.
-Our Board of Directors or compensation committee historically has approved stock-based awards at regularly scheduled meetings.
-Our Board of Directors and compensation committee intend to continue this practice of approving the majority of stock-based awards at regularly scheduled meetings on a quarterly basis, unless earlier approval is required for a new-hire inducement or position change grant; regardless of whether or not our Board of Directors or compensation committee knows material non-public information on such date.
+The grant dates of our stock options and restricted stock awards are generally the date our Board of Directors or Compensation Committee meets to approve such stock option grants or restricted stock awards.
+Our Board of Directors or Compensation Committee historically has approved stock-based awards at regularly scheduled meetings.
+Our Board of Directors and Compensation Committee intend to continue this practice of approving the majority of stock-based awards at regularly scheduled meetings on a quarterly basis, unless earlier approval is required for a new-hire inducement or position change grant; regardless of whether or not our Board of Directors or Compensation Committee knows material non-public information on such date.
 The exercise price of our stock options is the fair market value of our common stock on the date of grant as determined by the closing price of our common stock on the NASDAQ Stock Market on the date of grant.
 Prior to the exercise of an option, the holder has no rights as a stockholder with respect to the shares of common stock underlying the option, including voting rights and the right to receive dividends or dividend equivalents.
-However, the recipients of restricted stock will have the right to vote and to receive any dividends or other distributi
+However, the recipients of restricted stock will have the right to vote and to receive any dividends or other distributions paid with respect to their shares of restricted stock, whether vested or unvested.

-Mr. Daniel Walker historically has made recommendations to our compensation committee and Board of Directors regarding the amount of stock options and other compensation to grant to our other executives based upon his assessment of their performance, and may continue to do so in the future.
+Mr. Daniel Walker historically has made recommendations to our Compensation Committee and Board of Directors regarding the amount of stock options and other compensation to grant to our other executives based upon his assessment of their performance, and may continue to do so in the future.
 Our executive officers, however, do not have any role in determining the timing of our stock option grants.